Senior Season – August 25, 2018 – October 28, 2018

-Game change requests where both coaches agree, made more than 14 days in advance of the game date and entered in Got Soccer, will be approved.
-Where there is a disagreement of the requested change of scheduling of the game, or a failure to respond, the game will be played as scheduled.
+Game change requests, where both coaches agree, made more than 14 days in advance of the game date and entered in Got Soccer, will be approved.
+No game will be moved within 7 days of game date if referees have been assigned.
+Where there is a disagreement of the requested change of scheduling of the game, or a failure to respond, the game will stay as scheduled.
 It is the responsibility of the coach who wants to change the date of the game to get the home team to make the request, and get the away team to log in and agree.

 Pursuant to Florida Statutes (FS 943.0438), Florida in 2012 enacted a very stringent Head injury and Concussion Law.
 If the referee (or assistant referee) believes that, in his/her opinion, a player has suffered a head injury or possible concussion, the match must be stopped IMMEDIATELY.

 The injured player, if able to leave the field on their own, must be escorted to their coach and the coach must be told that the player cannot return for the duration of the match.
 If a trainer is brought onto the field because the player is incapacitated, the referee must still notify the coach that the player cannot return to the game.
 It is the responsibility of the coach and the player’s parent(s) or legal guardians to seek medical attention.

 The player may not resume participation until he/she has been cleared by a medical doctor.
 The Referee HAS NO FURTHER responsibility beyond removing the player from the match in which the player was injured.
 The referee crew must ensure, that UNDER NO CIRCUMSTANCES or due to the appeal from any coaching staff, that the player is not allowed to return to the game.